PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_API.md

 ### Push Command to Terminal

-Push lock, unlock and restart command to terminal
+Push lock, unlock, restart and factory reset command to terminal

+> **Note**: The `FactoryReset` command is only available when the marketplace has enabled the remote factory reset API, and it is not supported for traditional terminals.
+>
+> **Warning**: The data stored on the terminal will be cleared, including the installed applications, firmware, settings, geolocation and so on.
+The terminal will perform the factory reset after receiving the command.

 **API**